Sunny Delight Beverages: History

 The original predecessor of Sunny Delight Beverages Co., Sunny Delight, was founded in 1963 in Florida by Howard Dick and Phil Grinnell.
-In 1966, it was purchased by a Coca-Cola bottling operation who later, in 1982, sold it and its now parent company, Doric Foods, to the bottler's parent, The Coca-Cola Company.
+In 1966, it was purchased by a Coca-Cola bottling operation, which later, in 1982, sold it and its now parent company, Doric Foods, to the bottler's parent, The Coca-Cola Company.

 Doric Foods was then sold in 1983 to a joint venture between Charterhouse Group International and American Fruit Co., creating Sundor Brands Inc. Sundor was acquired by Procter & Gamble in 1989.
 In the late 1990s, SunnyD expanded into both Canada and Europe.

 In 2004, Sunny Delight Beverages Co. was established when J. W. Childs, a Boston-based private equity firm, acquired Sunny Delight brands from Procter & Gamble.
-Through the 2000s, the company expanded its product offering launching the Elations brand in 2007 and acquiring Veryfine and Fruit20 from Kraft in the same year.
+The company launched the Elations brand in 2007 and acquired Veryfine and Fruit2O from Kraft in the same year.
 In 2009, it acquired Bossa Nova from that brand's founder.
 Sunny Delight Europe was sold to Orangina Schweppes in 2011 and in 2016 J. W. Childs sold Sunny Delight Beverages Co. to Brynwood Partners.

 Operations

-The company’s main headquarters are located in Blue Ash, Ohio with a head count of 615 employees.
+The company’s main headquarters are located in Blue Ash, Ohio, with a head count of 615 employees.
 It operates five manufacturing plants located in the United States.

-Sustainability efforts and achievements

-Sunny Delight has set goals in three sustainability areas: environmental, economic and social.